bthank/springboot-crud-rest-springdatajpa-project/README.md

 # springboot-crud-rest-jpa-project
-SpringBoot CRUD project involving REST and JPA with a MySQL DB
+SpringBoot CRUD project involving REST and Sping Data JPA with a MySQL DB